Limited Time Offer: Save 50% On Our 'Be Money Savvy' Course Here

 What If I Need to Withdraw Money – How Does It Affect My Bonus?

-The account is fully accessible, so you can withdraw money at any time.
 But – and here’s one of the fantastic features of this account – the bonus you’ll receive is not paid on the balance in your account at the end of each two-year saving period.
 It’s paid on the highest balance you saved during the period.

 So, to get your bonus in the fourth year, the highest balance must be higher than the highest balance in your account in the first two years.
 Here’s an example: